mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 It is an error to specify a port in a connection string with the ``mongodb+srv`` protocol, and the driver MUST raise a parse error and MUST NOT do DNS resolution or contact hosts.

+It is an error to specify more than one host name in a connection string with the ``mongodb+srv`` protocol, and the driver MUST raise a parse error and MUST NOT do DNS resolution or contact hosts.

 The driver MUST NOT attempt to connect to any hosts until the DNS query has returned its results.